robertforde/Shop/README.md

 I included a compiled EXE for the application.

-I also included a "Screenshots And Printout.zip" zip file containing the screenshots from the application and a sample of on of the receipt printouts
+I also included a "Screenshots And Printout.zip" zip file containing the screenshots from the application and a sample of one of the receipt printouts

 # Functionality